History of the Green New Deal

 Where the Green New Deal is going

-The Green New Deal directly addresses the driver of the climate, environment and inequality crises: a bloated and out of control finance system, and governments no longer able to control the direction of their own economies.
+The Green New Deal directly addresses the drivers of the climate, environment and inequality crises: a bloated and out-of-control finance system, and governments no longer able to control the direction of their own economies.
 The Green New Deal proposes changes to the way that economies are managed so that people and democracy decide what we can do, not the markets.
-Those foundations laid, the Green New Deal then sets out a programme for the transformation of almost every aspect of our lives, so that we are able to decarbonise according to the timeframe set out by the science and restore the natural systems we all depend on while also reducing corrosive inequality.
+With those foundations laid, the Green New Deal then sets out a programme for the transformation of almost every aspect of our lives so that we are able to decarbonise according to the timeframe set out by the science, and restore the natural systems we all depend on, while also reducing corrosive inequality.

 The Green New Deal begins at home, and we must do our part to reduce our share of emissions, but it must also be international in outlook.
 The UK has a historic responsibility, to the communities and countries around the world affected by colonialism and cultures of exploitation and extractivism.